WayneKeenan/Neutrino/README.md

 GLM is a header only library so requires no additional build steps.

-Although the above script clones the latest IMGUI, it's already been manually copied into the Neutrino source folder.
-You probably don't need to update this to the newly downloaded version unless you have build errors.

 The latest version of GLEW will be cloned from git, so will require building and installing.
 The script will echo the build steps after cloning.
 Or checkout the Readme in the repro.

 On linux systems ensure you're running the latest version of Mesa.
 Neutrino only requires an OpenGL3.0 context but old Mesa is old.
 For Intel chipsets you can download the Ubuntu upgrade kit from: https://01.org/linuxgraphics/downloads